X-15 Flight 3-65-97

-X-15 Flight 3-65-97, also known as X-15 Flight 191 (due to being the 191st free flight of the X-15), was a sub-orbital spaceflight of the North American X-15 experimental spaceplane, carrying seven experiments to a peak altitude of 266,000 ft, above NASA's definition of the start of space at 50 mi but below the Kármán line definition at 100 km.
-The flight on November 15, 1967 ended in tragedy when the aircraft broke apart minutes after launch due to technical difficulties, killing the pilot Michael J. Adams and destroying the plane.
+X-15 Flight 3-65-97, also known as X-15 Flight 191 (being the 191st free flight of the X-15), was a sub-orbital spaceflight of the North American X-15 experimental spaceplane, carrying seven experiments to a peak altitude of 266,000 ft, above NASA's definition of the start of space at 50 mi but below the Kármán line definition at 100 km.
+The flight, on November 15, 1967, ended when the aircraft broke apart minutes after launch due to technical difficulties, killing the pilot Michael J. Adams and destroying the aircraft.